briatte/srqm/README.md

 [ip]: http://ipetev.org/
 [fk]: http://www.cee.sciences-po.fr/en/le-centre/phd-and-new-doctors/phd-candidates/153-filip-kostelka.html

 The course requires a working copy of [Stata][stata].
 Instructions to set up your computer for the course are provided in the introduction of the course handbook and repeated in class.
+Additional material is distributed in class, usually through Google Documents.

+Please check with your instructor if you have any questions or are having difficulties with the course setup.
+If you are reading this online at GitHub, please feel free to [report issues](https://github.com/briatte/srqm/issues) or ask for enhancements.

 [stata]: http://www.stata.com/

+# FILES

 * The `course` folder contains draft teaching material.
 * The `code` folder contains the [replication code][wiki-code].